Skip to Content

 Configure the Grepr CLI

-You can configure multiple named CLI configurations, allowing you to easily switch between different Grepr environments, such as development, staging, or production.
+The CLI stores configurations in the ~/.grepr/cli-config.json file.
+In the configuration file, you can define multiple named CLI configurations, allowing you to easily switch between Grepr environments such as development, staging, or production.
 Each configuration includes settings such as your organization name, API base URL, and values required for authentication.
 To use a named configuration, you specify the configuration name with the --conf option when running CLI commands.
 You can also set a default configuration to use when no --conf option is provided.

 The following examples show how to create a configuration named dev and a configuration named prod, setting prod as the default configuration: